mrbusche/matthewbusche.com/content/blog/the-anxious-generation-book-notes.md

 > Social media therefore harmed the social lives even of students who stayed away from it.
 (My added context: students felt left out if they weren't on a social media app)

-> Compared with boys, when girls go onto social media, they are subjected to more severe and constant judgments about their looks and their bodies, and they’re confronted with beauty standards that are further out of reach.
+> Compared with boys, when girls go onto social media, they are subjected to more severe and constant judgments about their looks and their bodies, and they're confronted with beauty standards that are further out of reach.

 ## Free play